tabcat/rough-opal/rough-opal/APPLICATION.md

  - IPFS, IPNS and Libp2p - update advertisement and replication
  - IPFS and Filecoin - backup and reliable hosting of replicas

-The project is being written in typescript and is meant to be robust, maintainable, and easy for developers to start using.
-It is inspired by [OrbitDB](https://github.com/orbitdb/orbit-db) but will not be interoperable with it.
+The project is being written in typescript, which is then compiled to javascript.
+It is meant to be robust, maintainable, and easy for developers to start using.
+This project continues work done under a grant for [OrbitDB](https://github.com/orbitdb/orbit-db) that they ended up not accepting.
+This is not a fork of OrbitDB, it is a complete rewrite and repurpose focused on efficiently representing arbitrary states.
+It is not yet meant to be interoperable with OrbitDB.

-Merkle-CRDTs are at the heart of the project.
+Merkle-CRDTs are still at the heart of the project.
 This data-structure is a combination of [Merkle-DAGs](https://docs.ipfs.tech/concepts/merkle-dag/) and [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
 It provides causal order and de-duplication of operations and it ensures [strong eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency).

 The project will provide these two abilities as part of this grant:

 **Developers will be able to model custom states, similar to how Redux reducers are used.**
+They can supply a way to reduce a state and methods to read the state.
 These states are computed by reading the replica's causal log of operations.
 This log can be updated online or offline and then merged/synced at a later point.

 **Developers will be able to pin user replicas to reliable storage backends.**
-Each device can pin their replica and update their own IPNS record.
+Each device can pin their replicas as CAR files and update their IPNS record.
 This allows peers to replicate with nodes that have gone offline.
+Data persistence has been an issue for peer-to-peer databases and persistant replication is a big step forward.

 With these two abilites, it's possible to create compelling, edge-computed apps.